 Symptoms and causes of depression

-If you have been struggling with depression, you’re not alone.
-More than 19 million adults suffer with depression.
-If you are feeling overwhelmed, worn down, fatigued, sad, isolated, foggy brained, or disconnected, these are classic signs and symptoms that accompany depression.
+If you have been struggling with depression, you are not alone.
+According to the National Institute of Mental Health, more than 17.3 million adults have suffered from a major depressive episode.
+World wide, it is estimated 300 million people are now living with depression.
+If you are feeling overwhelmed, worn down, fatigued, sad, isolated, foggy-brained, or disconnected, these are classic signs and symptoms that accompany depression.
 Research at Keck Imaging Labs at the University of Wisconsin shows that depressed people experience a reduction of activity on the left side of the brain.
 This is the side responsible for engaging in positive moods.
 When the brainwaves are abnormal, your mood can become abnormal.

 Depression is about a lot more than just the “blues” or being “down in the dumps”.
 We all experience feelings of sadness from time to time, and this is normal and healthy.
 The problem arises when the sadness doesn’t stop, it doesn’t lift and it is not just temporary.
 This is when the problems can set in, impacting every area of your life from eating and sleeping to your work, relationships and your sense of self.

 Depression can develop from a complex combination of factors.
 These include genetics, brain chemistry, lifestyle, environment, personality and the role that stress plays in exacerbating these elements, impacting areas of the brain.
-When the left prefrontal cortex, which operates to get us engaging in positive moods and effective social interactions, is impaired your mood can change.
-When the left side of the brain wave activity slows down, you naturally pull away from others and lose interest in things: you want to withdraw to bed and just lay there.
-Energy levels become low and either you can’t sleep at all or sleep too much.
-This is the way our biology protects itself when the stress and strain of life becomes overwhelming.
+When the left prefrontal cortex, which operates to get us engaging in positive moods and effective social interactions, is impaired, your mood can change.
+When the left side of the brain wave activity slows down, you naturally pull away from others and lose interest in things: you want to withdraw.
+Energy levels become low and your sleep quality is changed.
+Even if you spend a lot of time in bed, the brain is not resting properly.
 A short mild depression is not necessarily a bad thing or abnormal for most people, but when it goes on for more than two weeks and begins to undermine your daily life, then it is a serious problem and you should seek help.